Boston expected to be No. 1 pick in WNBA draft

 NEW YORK (AP) — Aliyah Boston has been the consensus No. 1 pick in the WNBA draft all season.

-“I think Aliyah Boston is a legitimate first pick option,” Fever general manager Lin Dunn said on a conference call.
+“I think Aliyah Boston is a legitimate first-pick option,” Fever general manager Lin Dunn said on a conference call.
 “I’ve watched her play very closely this year.
-Her size, her basketball IQ, her character, her leadership skills.
-She just brings an enormous amount to the table, and I really think she’s going to have — whether she’s picked first, second or third, she’s going to have an immediate impact on this league.”
+Her size, her basketball IQ, her character, and her leadership skills.
+She just brings an enormous amount to the table, and I really think she’s going to have — whether she’s picked first, second, or third, she’s going to have an immediate impact on this league.”

 Players had until March 26 to declare their intentions if their season was over.
 Those that were still playing in the NCAA Tournament had 48 hours after their final game to decide.